LevrikM/mafia2-launcher/README.md

 * **Dynamic News:** The launcher loads news and version lists directly from the connected website (`/site/api/news.json`).
 * **Version Check:** Automatically compares the local game version with the latest version on the server and prompts to "Update".
-* **Game "Installation":** Includes (currently) fake installation logic: folder selection, "downloading" with a progress bar, and saving the path.
+* **Game "Installation":** Includes installation logic: folder selection, "downloading" with a progress bar, and saving the path.
 * **Settings Panel:**
     * Change game path.
     * Checkbox "Close launcher on game start".